 Prison life and going to prison

-If you’re convicted of a crime and sentenced to a jail term, or if you’re awaiting trial or sentencing without bail you’ll go to prison.
+If you’re convicted of a crime and sentenced to a prison term, or if you’re awaiting trial or sentencing without bail, you’ll go to prison.

 If you’re found guilty of a crime, you can be sentenced to time in prison.
 If you’ve already served time in custody before your trial this is counted towards the time you need to be in prison.